Undergraduate course information

-Students enrolled in the Bachelor of Science (C10242), Bachelor of Medical Science (C10184), Bachelor of Biomedical Science (C10115) and Bachelor of Biotechnology (C10172) degrees may undertake a sub-major as part of their course.
-A sub-major comprises a coherent sequence of subjects offered by UTS: Science, UTS: International Studies or another course area of the University.
+Students enrolled in the Bachelor of Science (C10242) and Bachelor of Biomedical Science (C10115) degrees may undertake a sub-major as part of their course.
 The purpose of the sub-major is to give students the opportunity to broaden their studies into other areas of interest or to pursue studies in particular disciplines to greater depth.

 Examples of possible sub-majors (24 credit points each) are listed below, but it should be noted that not all of them are necessarily appropriate to every course and that normal prerequisite conditions and timetabling constraints apply in all cases.
 Students should consult their program director for advice on selecting sub-majors.